 Research Community College ADN programs and work toward applying to them.
 When eligible, apply to the ADN programs at the partnering Community Colleges as soon as you can.
 At the same time work with a Counselor at the Community College to also be eligible to transfer to CSUN.
-Once admitted to one of the nine partnering ADN programs, contact CSUN Nursing for any questions regarding applications.
+Once admitted to one of the ten partnering ADN programs, contact CSUN Nursing for any questions regarding applications.
 Students must complete CSUN University application and CSUN Department of Nursing Supplemental Applications during the correct application periods to be considered for admissions.

 Written Communication (any GE accepted course)